Rights Groups Urge France to Pass Darcos Bill

 What to watch

-Editorial analysis: Observers should watch whether the National Assembly schedules the bill for debate and whether parliamentary amendments narrow or broaden the presumption.
-Separately, practitioners should monitor litigation and administrative guidance that could define evidentiary standards for proving non-use, and any ripple effects in other EU member states or in commercial licensing practices.
+Watch whether the National Assembly schedules the bill - it has not yet been placed on the chamber's agenda - and whether amendments narrow or broaden the presumption.
+Practitioners should also monitor litigation and administrative guidance that could define evidentiary standards for proving non-use, and any spillover into other EU member states or commercial licensing practices.

 Scoring Rationale